michael2012z/BitBible/markdown/KJV/files/Ps.md

 2. Day unto day uttereth speech, and night unto night sheweth knowledge.

-3. There is no speech nor language, where their voice is not heard.where…: or, without these their voice is heard: Heb. without their voice heard
+3. There is no speech nor language, where their voice is not heard.

 4. Their line is gone out through all the earth, and their words to the end of the world.
-In them hath he set a tabernacle for the sun,line: or, rule, or, direction
+In them hath he set a tabernacle for the sun,

 5. Which is as a bridegroom coming out of his chamber, and rejoiceth as a strong man to run a race.

 6. His going forth is from the end of the heaven, and his circuit unto the ends of it: and there is nothing hid from the heat thereof.

-7. The law of the Lord is perfect, converting the soul: the testimony of the Lord is sure, making wise the simple.law: or, doctrineconverting: or, restoring
+7. The law of the Lord is perfect, converting the soul: the testimony of the Lord is sure, making wise the simple.

 8. The statutes of the Lord are right, rejoicing the heart: the commandment of the Lord is pure, enlightening the eyes.

-9. The fear of the Lord is clean, enduring for ever: the judgments of the Lord are true and righteous altogether.true: Heb. truth
+9. The fear of the Lord is clean, enduring for ever: the judgments of the Lord are true and righteous altogether.

-10. More to be desired are they than gold, yea, than much fine gold: sweeter also than honey and the honeycomb.the honeycomb: Heb. the dropping of honeycombs
+10. More to be desired are they than gold, yea, than much fine gold: sweeter also than honey and the honeycomb.

 11. Moreover by them is thy servant warned: and in keeping of them there is great reward.

 12. Who can understand his errors? cleanse thou me from secret faults.

-13. Keep back thy servant also from presumptuous sins; let them not have dominion over me: then shall I be upright, and I shall be innocent from the great transgression.the great: or, much
+13. Keep back thy servant also from presumptuous sins; let them not have dominion over me: then shall I be upright, and I shall be innocent from the great transgression.

-14. Let the words of my mouth, and the meditation of my heart, be acceptable in thy sight, O Lord, my strength, and my redeemer.strength: Heb. rock
+14. Let the words of my mouth, and the meditation of my heart, be acceptable in thy sight, O Lord, my strength, and my redeemer.

 ## Psalms 20

-1. To the chief Musician, A Psalm of David.The Lord hear thee in the day of trouble; the name of the God of Jacob defend thee;defend…: Heb. set thee on an high place
+1. To the chief Musician, A Psalm of David.The Lord hear thee in the day of trouble; the name of the God of Jacob defend thee;

-2. Send thee help from the sanctuary, and strengthen thee out of Zion;thee help: Heb. thy helpstrengthen: Heb. support
+2. Send thee help from the sanctuary, and strengthen thee out of Zion;

-3. Remember all thy offerings, and accept thy burnt sacrifice; Selah.accept: Heb. turn to ashes: or, make fat
+3. Remember all thy offerings, and accept thy burnt sacrifice; Selah.

 4. Grant thee according to thine own heart, and fulfil all thy counsel.

 5. We will rejoice in thy salvation, and in the name of our God we will set up our banners: the Lord fulfil all thy petitions.

-6. Now know I that the Lord saveth his anointed; he will hear him from his holy heaven with the saving strength of his right hand.his holy…: Heb. the heaven of his holinesswith…: Heb. by the strength of the salvation of
+6. Now know I that the Lord saveth his anointed; he will hear him from his holy heaven with the saving strength of his right hand.

 7. Some trust in chariots, and some in horses: but we will remember the name of the Lord our God.